Chapter 9:

 Oof, bad time.
 “Pass.
 Got someone coming over.”

-Nemoto slurped his remaining ramen, careful to avoid getting his white bangs wet.
+Nemoto raised his bowl and slurped up the remaining ramen, careful to avoid wetting his white bangs.
 “You?
 Someone coming over?
 Say sike please.”

 “Almost wish I could.”

-He checked his phone.
-“Well, don’t care so not gonna pry.
+He burped then pulled out his phone to check it.
+“Well, I don’t care so not gonna pry.
 I’ll ask Mogami later if he’s free.”

 Saturday was already reserved for getting things ready for Sunday.
 The most important person from my past was visiting—first time in months—and only a week after my GiG showed up.
-How should I introduce those two to each other?
+How should I introduce those two to each other anyway?

-"Make Summers follow me home instead," I joked.
+"Make Summers follow me home instead," I chuckled.

-Asada beamed a death glare then reached for the whistle around her neck.
+Asada blasted me a death glare then reached for the whistle around her neck.
 As she was about to blow, the silvery trinket retreated from her lips.

-"Screw it, we're still on break," she said, sliding into her chair again.
+"Screw it, we're still on break."
+She sighed and slid into her chair again.

 "Eh?
-I've never seen you halt the whistle," I said.
+I've never seen you halt the whistle," I teased her.

-The subject was venturing back to a no-no zone.
-"Well, good to be back.
+The subject was venturing back to a no-no-abort zone.
+"Well, good to be back now though.
 Hopefully Mogami keeps Kikuchi busy today."

 "New Dominion's Paradise is probably coming in tomorrow, so be ready for that."

-"Might just buy out all the stock myself."
+"Heh, might just buy out all the stock myself," I said.

 The fake girlfriend and the almost-girlfriend would soon meet, or more specifically, my anarchic past and farcical present would finally collide.